slatedb/slatedb/docs/0001-manifest.md

 1. **Use CAS**: If the object store supports CAS, we can use it.
 This pattern works for both scenarios described above.
 2. **Use a transactional store**: A transactional store such as DynamoDB or MySQL can be used to store the object.
 The object store is not used in this mode.
 This approach works for both scenarios described above, but does not work well for large objects.
 3. **Use object versioning**: Object stores that support [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) can emulate CAS if the bucket has versioning enabled.
 Versioning allows multiple versions of an object to be stored.
 AWS stores versions [in insertion order](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectVersions.html#API_ListObjectVersions_Example_3).
 We can leverage this property as well as AWS's [read-after-write](https://aws.amazon.com/blogs/aws/amazon-s3-update-strong-read-after-write-consistency/) consistency guarantees to emulate CAS.
 Many writers can write to the same object path.
 Writers can then list all versions of the object.
 The first version (the earliest) is considered the winner.
 All other writers have failed the CAS operation.
 This does require a [ListObjectVersions](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectVersions.html) after the write, but if CAS is needed, this is the best we can do.
 This pattern works for immutable files--scenario (1)--but not mutable files--scenario (2).
+This pattern does not work for S3 Express One Zone since it does not support object versioning.
 4. **Use a proxy**: A proxy-based solution combines an object store and a transactional store.
 Two values are stored: an object and a pointer to object.
 Readers first read the pointer (e.g. object path) from the pointer, then read the object that the pointer points to.
 Writers read the current object (using the reader steps), update the object, and write it back to the object store at a new location (e.g. a new UUID).
 Writers then update the pointer to point to the new object.
 The pointer update is done conditionally if the pointer still points to the file the writer read.
 The pointer may reside in a file on an object store that supports CAS, or a transactional store like DynamoDB or MySQL.
 This pattern works for both immutable and mutable files.
 Unlike (1), it also works well for large objects.
+5. **Use a two-phase write**: Like the proxy solution (5), a two-phase write consists of a write to both an object storage and a transactional store.
+Writers first write a new object to a temporary location.
+The writer then writes a record to a transactional store.
+The transacational record signals an intent to copy; it contains a source, destination, and a completion flag. "put-if-not-exists" semantics are used on the destination column.
+The writer then copies the new object from its temporary location to its final destination in object storage.
+Upon completion, the transactional store's record is set to complete and the temporary file is deleted.
+If the writer fails before the transactional record is written, the write is abandoned.
+If the writer fails after the transactional record is written, a recovery process runs in the future to copy the object and set the completion flag.
+This pattern works for immutable objects.
+It also works well for large ubjects.

-_NOTE: These patterns are discussed more [here](https://github.com/slatedb/slatedb/pull/39/files#r1588879655)._
+_NOTE: These patterns are discussed more [here](https://github.com/slatedb/slatedb/pull/39/files#r1588879655) and [here](https://github.com/slatedb/slatedb/pull/43/files#r1597297640)._

 Our proposed solution uses the following forms of CAS:

-* A proxy pointer (4) for manifest CAS
-* CAS (1) for SST writes when the object store supports CAS
+* CAS (1) for manifest and SST writes when the object store supports CAS
-* Object versioning (3) for SST writes when the object store does not support CAS
+* Two-phase write (3) for manifest and SST writes when the object store does not support CAS

+#### Two-Phase CAS Protocol

+A description of the two-phase CAS protocol is described in this section.
+There are operations to consider:

+1. **Writes**: A process writes an object to object storage and fails if the object already exists.
+3. **Deletes**: A process deletes an object from object storage.
+2. **Recovery**: A process recovers a failed write or delete.

+##### Writes

+Suppose a writer wishes to write to the object location `manifest/00000000000000000000.manifest`.
+The writer follows these steps:

+1. Write the new manifest to a temporary location, say `manifest/00000000000000000000.manifest.[UUID].[checksum]`.
+2. Write a record to a transactional store, say DynamoDB, with the following fields:
+   * `source`: `manifest/00000000000000000000.manifest.[UUID].[checksum]`
+   * `destination`: `manifest/00000000000000000000.manifest`
+   * `phase`: `prepared`
+3. Copy the object from `manifest/00000000000000000000.manifest.[UUID].[checksum]` to `manifest/00000000000000000000.manifest`.
+4. Update the record in DynamoDB to set `phase` to `committed`.
+5. Delete the object from `manifest/00000000000000000000.manifest.[UUID].[checksum]`.

+_NOTE: The source location is arbitrary.
+If randomness is used in the name--a UUID, ULID, or KSUID--collisions must be considered.
+In our case, collisions are catastrophic since they lead to corruption.
+We use a UUID and checksum to attempt to reduce collisions._

+Once the record is written to DynamoDB with `phase` set to `prepared` in step (2), the entire write is considered durable.
+No other writers may insert a record with the same `destination` field.

-_NOTE: This design introduces a read-after-write when using S3.
-This is slower than a pure-CAS operation, but we are gambling that S3 will soon support pure-CAS like every other object store.
+_NOTE: This design is inefficient on S3.
+A single SST write includes two S3 `PUT`s, two writes to DynamoDB (or equivalent), and one S3 `DELETE`.
+See [here](https://github.com/slatedb/slatedb/pull/43#issuecomment-2105368258) for napkin math on API cost.
+Latency should be minimally impacted since the write is considered durable after one S3 write and one DynamoDB write.
+Nevertheless, we are gambling that S3 will soon support pure-CAS like every other object store.
 In the long run, we expect to switch S3 clients to use CAS and drop object versioning._

+##### Deletes

+Deletions must also be considered.
+Old (inactive) manifests and garbage collected SSTs must be deleted.
+The deletion process is as follows:

+1. Update the record in DynamoDB to set `phase` to `deleted`.
+2. Delete the record from object storage.
+3. Delete the record from DynamoDB.

+The deletion is considered durable after step (1).
+Readers will continue to see files until step (2) is complete.
+Clients that wish to prevent reads of deleted files must wait to return until (2) is complete.

+_NOTE: It's possible to model deletions with only an object storage deletion.
+If a DynamoDB record's `phase` is `committed` and the object does not exist at `destination`, the object may be considered deleted.
+This approach slows recovery: the recovery client must check each DynamoDB's `destination` in object storage to see if it still exists.
+There are other variations (such as having CAS failures result in deletion checks).
+Ultimately, the deletion protocol above seems the safest and simplest._

+##### Recovery

+A writer or deletion process might fail at any point in the steps outlined above.
+Client processes may run recoveries at any point in the future to complete partial writes or deletes.
+The recovery process is as follows:

 ### File Structure